-Unless extenuating circumstances exist, the United States Attorney should consult with the family of the victim, if reasonably available, concerning the decision on whether to seek the death penalty.
-The United States Attorney should include the views of the victim's family concerning the death penalty in any submission made to the Department.
-The United States Attorney should notify the family of the victim of all final decisions regarding the death penalty.
-This consultation should occur in addition to notifying victims of their rights under 18 U.S.C. § 3771.
+Unless extenuating circumstances exist, the United States Attorney or Assistant Attorney General should consult with the family of the victim, if reasonably available, concerning the decision on whether to seek the death penalty.
+The United States Attorney or Assistant Attorney General should include the views of the victim's family concerning the death penalty in any submission made to the Department.
+The United States Attorney or Assistant Attorney General should notify the family of the victim of all final decisions regarding the death penalty.
+This consultation should occur in addition to notifying victims oftheir rights under 18 U.S.C. § 3771. [updated July 2011]

-9-10.080 Submissions from the United States Attorney
+9-10.080 Submissions from the United States Attorney or Assistant Attorney General

-The United States Attorney must submit to the Assistant Attorney General for the Criminal Division every case in which an indictment has been or will be obtained that charges an offense punishable by death or alleges conduct that could be charged as an offense punishable by death.
+The United States Attorney or Assistant Attorney General must submit to the Assistant Attorney General for the Criminal Division every case in which an indictment has been or will be obtained that charges an offense punishable by death or alleges conduct that could be charged as an offense punishable by death.
+In any case in which the United States Attorney or Assistant Attorney General is considering whether to request approval to seek the death penalty, the United States Attorney or Assistant Attorney General shall give counsel for the defendant a reasonable opportunity to present any facts, including any mitigating factors, for the consideration of the United States Attorney or Assistant Attorney General.

-The United States Attorney must make submissions to the Assistant Attorney General as expeditiously as possible following indictment, but no fewer than 90 days before the Government is required, by an order of the court, to file a notice that it intends to seek the death penalty.
-In the absence of a court established deadline for the Attorney General's death penalty decision, the United States Attorney must make the submission sufficiently in advance of trial to allow for both the 90 day time period encompassed by the review process plus any additional time necessary to ensure that a notice of intent to seek the death penalty is timely filed under 18 U.S.C. § 3593(a).
+The United States Attorney or Assistant Attorney General must make submissions to the Assistant Attorney General for the Criminal Division as expeditiously as possible, but no fewer than 90 days before the Government is required, by an order of the court, to file a notice that it intends to seek the death penalty.
+In the absence of a court established deadline for the Attorney General's death penalty decision, the United States Attorney or Assistant Attorney General must make the submission sufficiently in advance of trial to allow for both the 90 day time period encompassed by the review process plus any additional time necessary to ensure that a notice of intent to seek the death penalty is timely filed under 18 U.S.C.

+3593(a).
 If a case is not submitted 90 days in advance of a deadline for the Attorney General's decision or 150 days in advance of a scheduled trial date, the prosecution memorandum should include an explanation of why the submission is untimely.
 The prosecution memoranda, death penalty evaluation forms, non-decisional information forms and any other internal memoranda informing the review process and the Attorney General's decision are not subject to discovery by the defendant or the defendant's attorney.